5 AI Prompts for Your Daily Shutdown Ritual

 These five prompts cover the analytical overhead of the shutdown ritual.
 The inbox sweep, declaration, and phone protocol are yours to provide — no prompt replaces those.

 Pick one of these prompts to use at today’s shutdown and run it before anything else.
+For the full methodology — including how the Five-Step Shutdown sequences these moments and why the declaration matters — see the Complete Guide to the Daily Shutdown Ritual.

 Tags: AI prompts shutdown ritual, daily shutdown AI, shutdown planning prompts, knowledge worker AI, end of workday prompts